-You will be met at Pisa airport and transferred to San Gimignano (transfer approx 90 mins), staying in an Agriturismo set in the outskirts of the famous town.
-With a plunge into the infinity pool overlooking vineyards, the holiday is really starting.
+You will be met at Pisa airport and transferred to San Gimignano (transfer approx 90 mins), staying in an accommodation set in the outskirts of the famous town.
+With a plunge in the pool overlooking vineyards, the holiday is really starting.
 Dinner is at the estate.

 - Meals: Breakfast, lunch

 Today we set off with a fun off-road section down into the lower valley before looping back towards St Gimignano.
 We journey south following a mix of dirt roads and trails through woods, over hills and crossing streams, through a constantly changing rolling Tuscan landscape.
 Most climbs will be on farm or forest gravel routes, which lead onto sections through vineyards and fields, trails and paths used mostly by local people and farmers.
 It can be muddy at times!

 The destination for today is Strove a small hamlet not far from Abbadia Isola and Monteriggioni.
 After stopping in the square for a well-deserved beer we move on to our accommodation, where you can enjoy a dip in the pool before heading out for dinner.